cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

  - Select the left-most bar in the histogram to see list of most critical paths
  - Select one of the paths in the path list to highlight the path in the schematic view

-5. Using Synopsys VCS for Fast-Functional Gate-Level Simulation
+5. Synopsys VCS for Fast-Functional Gate-Level Simulation
 --------------------------------------------------------------------------

 Good ASIC designers are always paranoid and _never_ trust their tools.